rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 > **Important:** Due to an issue with Helm v2.12.0 and cert-manager, please use Helm v2.12.1 or higher.

-Rancher relies on [cert-manager](https://github.com/kubernetes/charts/tree/master/stable/cert-manager) from the official Kubernetes Helm chart repository to issue certificates from Rancher's own generated CA or to request Let's Encrypt certificates.
+Rancher relies on [cert-manager](https://github.com/kubernetes/charts/tree/master/stable/cert-manager) version v0.5.2 from the official Kubernetes Helm chart repository to issue certificates from Rancher's own generated CA or to request Let's Encrypt certificates.

 Install `cert-manager` from Kubernetes Helm chart repository.